 The Power of Holistic Plant and Mushroom Medicine for Bone Cancer in Dogs

 As I mentioned, osteosarcomas are highly aggressive and can quickly spread to vital organs and become fatal, which makes early detection vital.
 Unfortunately most cases of osteosarcoma in dogs have already metastasized at the time of diagnosis.

 Just another reason catching cancer early is so important, particularly for osteosarcoma in dogs or other bone cancer in dogs.

 To be proactive, holistic supplements can support your pet’s immune system.
 Holistic support is particularly important as our pets age.
-Start giving them at least 40mg of CBD from a Full Spectrum Hemp Extract, medicinal mushroom extracts and mushrooms like Lion’s Mane, Reishi, Turkey Tail, Maitake, Shiitake, Red Belted Conk, Chaga, Cordyceps, and Artist Conk to help with ailments like inflammation, pain, and cancer as they age.
+Start giving them at least 40mg of CBD from a Full Spectrum Hemp Extract, medicinal mushroom extracts and MycoDog medicinal mushroom extracts for dogs, full of beneficial mushroom extracts, like Lion’s Mane, Reishi, Turkey Tail, Maitake, Shiitake, Red Belted Conk, Chaga, Cordyceps, and Artist Conk to help with ailments like inflammation, pain, and cancer as they age.